 Egypt's expanding population, ongoing modernization, and tourism-focused economy place increasing demands upon the country’s antiquities and monuments and in many cases necessitate quick intervention and rescue tactics before valuable cultural heritage is lost.
 The field of Egyptology is continually challenged by the need to research, document, and preserve as many ancient sites as possible before they face modern development.

-In response, ARCE sponsored Egypt's first-ever field school in salvage archaeology for Supreme Council of Antiquities (SCA) inspectors.
+In response, ARCE sponsored Egypt's first-ever field school in salvage archaeology for Egypt's Ministry of State for Antiquities (MSA) inspectors.
 The field school, directed by Dr. Mark Lehner and his team, was conducted in Luxor in the winter of 2008.
 With significant urban development going on in the area, inspectors were trained in the specific techniques needed to record significant historical architectural monuments in Luxor before they are demolished.
 Mark Lehner, Mohsen Kamel and Ana Tavares successfully conducted the training on the site of the now demolished Khaled Ibn al-Walid Gardens, about 500 meters north of the Luxor Temple.

 Subsequent AERA-ARCE Salvage Archaeology Field Schools were held in 2010 and 2011.
 The 2010 season's objective was to systematically excavate the last remnant of the old Luxor Town Mound.
 This isolated chunk of Luxor history, spanning 2,000 years, was left standing behind two late 19th century palaces after the area in front of Luxor Temple had been cleared.
 Now it had to come down as part of the redevelopment of the archaeological preserve for tourism.
 The team of instructors, students, and workmen had a mandate to investigate the mound down to ground level in seven weeks, excavating stratigraphically.